 NewsX's Uday Pratap Singh claimed 'a Pakistani terror link' had been established.
 The discussion went as follows.

-Devika Chopra (reporter): A Pakistani connection has now been established,
+Devika Chopra (reporter): A Pakistani connection has now been established, we would like to point it out are reports put out by Australian media.

 From here, the anchor opened up the discussion to panelists.

 As the debate raged on several theories were put forward such as gunman being a sleeper cell of the Inter-Services Intelligence (ISI), that the attack was to divert attention from Pulwama.
-Panelists even questioned the accused religion and raised doubts about a hate crime
+Panelists even questioned the accused religion and raised doubts about a hate crime the motive.

 Theory 1: "Diverting attention from Pulwama."